Out There and Back

-During the expedition I aim to seed the journey with stories about sustainability, indigenous culture (knowledge mapping of the Simpson Desert), of past explorers and pioneering characters.
+During the expedition I aim to seed the journey with stories about sustainability, indigenous culture (knowledge mapping of the Simpson, Great Victoria and Little Sandy deserts), of past explorers and pioneering characters.

-Following the success of Diamonds in the Sand (global TV series and feature film about the Skeleton Coast expedition), the aim is to film the journey to a high level.
 The journey is supported so we can capture it effectively on video and stills, so I can run the education programme.
-Heading up the support are experienced outback specialists, Neil Cocks, Martin Bailey and Rick Hunter.
+Heading up the support are experienced outback specialists, Neil Cocks, Martin Bailey, Rick Hunter and Russell Knight.

-Education partner Belouga will be transforming the content we produce during the journey – blogs and regular short videos – into a series of lessons.
-To find out more and to access the lessons (educators only), go to https://www.breakingthecycle.education/belouga/
+- Education partner Belouga will be transforming the content we produce from the journey – blogs and regular short videos – into a series of lessons.
+To find out more and to access the lessons (educators only, free sign up), go to https://www.breakingthecycle.education/belouga/.